-- 160 interpolation, and bicubic interpolation) to rescale the input image to a desired size with a higher resolution.
-These interpolation methods are preset, so there is little room for the network to learn.
-The deconvolution operation is not a predefined interpolation method, and it has some learnable parameters to convert the output to the original image resolution.
-Through the training of the model, it will learn an optimal upsampling method instead of a preset method. - In the deep learning part, the MSDM takes the array with a shape of 256×256×2, which represents the height, width and channel of the image.
+In the deep-learning part, the MSDM takes the array with a shape of $256 \times 256 \times 2$, which represents the height, width, and channel of the image.
 Radar and satellite grid point data are at different channels.
-The output of this part is a predicted radar image 30 minutes later with a shape of 256×256×1.
-The optical flow part takes 5 consecutive satellite frames as input to extrapolate the satellite image in the following 2 hours.
+The output of this part is a predicted radar image 30 min later with a shape of $256 \times 256 \times 1$.
+The optical flow part takes five consecutive satellite frames as input to extrapolate the satellite image in the following 2 h.
 Subsequently, the predicted radar image and satellite image will be used in two parts.
 First, it will flow into the random forest part to estimate the precipitation rate.
-Second, it will be recursively used as the input of the deep learning part to achieve a lead time of two hours. - 170 The reasons why we do not predict precipitation directly using deep learning are as follows: 1) The precipitation data we collected are irregular site data, which are distributed only on land and do not include precipitation on the sea (Fig 1).
-The combined radar reflectivity (Fig 2(a)) and Himawari 8 satellite data (Fig 2(b)) are regular grid point data and include sea data.
+Second, it will be recursively used as the input of the deep-learning part to achieve a lead time of 2 h.

+The reasons why we do not predict precipitation directly using deep learning are as follows: (1) the precipitation data we collected are irregular site data, which are distributed only on land and do not include precipitation on the sea (Fig. 1).
+The combined radar reflectivity (Fig. 2a) and Himawari 8 satellite data (Fig. 2b) are regular grid point data and include sea data.
 The spatial distributions of these three types of data are inconsistent, so it is impossible to make a feature-label correspondence to directly predict precipitation.
-2) The use of shapefiles to extract radar echo or satellite data on land will cause the edge of - 175 the echo to be limited to the land, which loses the meaning of extrapolation.
-3) We hope to improve the transferability of MSDM that can integrate different kinds of data except grid point data.
+(2) The use of shapefiles to extract radar echo or satellite data on land will cause the edge of the echo to be limited to the land, which loses the meaning of extrapolation.
+(3) We hope to improve the transferability of MSDMs that can integrate different kinds of data except grid point data.
 Therefore, the method of processing precipitation data can be used on other observation site data in daily operation.
-4) We believe that deep learning efficiently extracts the longperiod trend in precipitation, but it cannot capture the transient characteristics of precipitation.
+(4) We believe that deep learning efficiently extracts the long-period trend in precipitation, but it cannot capture the transient characteristics of precipitation.
 Therefore, for each rainfall event, we use random forest to model the nonlinear relationship between multisource data to capture its unique characteristics.

-180 3.2.2 Reference Models
+3.2.2 Reference models